Jane Rooney

 Biography

 I am a registered midwife and have worked clinically across different midwifery areas both in the UK and Internationally.
 I trained as a direct entry midwife gaining a first class honours degree from Manchester University, and worked as a rotational staff midwife at Trafford General Hospital.
 Following this I then moved to a role as an enhanced midwife (vulnerable women), then became team leader of the enhanced midwifery team at Liverpool Women’s hospital.
 I then spent time at LJMU with my core role as a senior lecturer in midwifery, whilst carrying out additional roles: BFI Lead, Admissions Tutor, Programme Lead Undergraduate Midwifery and a Faculty role as International Mobility Coordinator.
 During this time I also worked clinically at LWH in a specialist antenatal clinic for women whose first language is not English (Link Clinic), where I have an honorary contract.
-I now lead the Department of Children’s Nursing and Midwifery, and have also carried out the role of the Lead Midwife for Education (until 2024), with a remit of management and strategic focus.
+I now lead the Department of Children’s Nursing and Midwifery, and also am the School of Nursing & Midwifery Lead for Apprenticeships, CPD and KE.
+I have a strategic remit for for Midwifery Education, including the role of the Lead Midwife for Education (LME), with an overall remit of management and strategic focus.

 Research Interests

-Currently I am a part time PhD student at LJMU, writing up my thesis on “Negation in the Childbearing Continuum: An In-Depth Exploration of Women’s Narratives”, due to complete in 2025.
-The study uses qualitative methods – narrative approach and methodology – to explore the stories of women who either concealed their childbearing or did not know they were pregnant – known as negated childbearing.
-I have presented my data and findings locally, regionally, nationally and internationally.
+My doctoral work focussed on: “Negation in the Childbearing Continuum: An In-Depth Exploration of Women’s Narratives in the UK”.
+The study used qualitative methods – narrative approach and methodology – to explore the stories of women who either concealed their childbearing or did not know they were pregnant – known as negated childbearing.
+I have presented my data and findings locally, regionally, nationally and internationally, and have ongoing dissemination planned.
+My broader research interests span qualitative methodologies, especially narrative and use of creative methods in research, maternal and women’s health, public health and maternity/midwifery, midwifery and the use of stories, storytelling and poetry in research, and the application and use of social media for data collection.
+Additionally I have contributed to research on midwifery and nutrition, and muslim women’s expereinces of maternity care.

-I have been an active member of the University Health Research Ethics Committee (HREC), which considers and reviews all health related ethics applications for research across the institution (until 2024).
+I have a broad range of roles and work aligned to research activity, including: peer review for the British Journal of Midwifery, and member of the Editorial Board.
+Single author of a book chapter on communication in public health midwifery, in the book Communication in midwifery: theory and practice.
+Active membership of the University Health Research Ethics Committee (HREC), which considers and reviews all health related ethics applications for research across the institution (until 2024).

 Teaching